Why You Shouldn’t Use the Seller’s Title Companyon October 10, 2017 2:00 pm under Real Estate Investment Tips

 It May Not be Such a Great Deal After All.

-Ask Yourself: Why is the Seller Offering This to Me?
+Ask Yourself: Why is the Seller Offering their Title Company Services to Me?

 Think about why the seller of a property may be offering this discount and the reasons why this is a bad idea should become clear.
 A seller will offer to shoulder this part of the expense because they know the title company will do everything necessary to protect their own interests – often at your expense.
-Usually, the seller has an existing agreement with the title company whereby the title company knows exactly what protections the seller wants, without regard to you, the buyers, interests.
+Usually, the seller has an existing agreement with the title company whereby the title company knows exactly what protections the seller wants, without regard to you, the buyer’s, interests.
 When this happens, the buyer is not as well protected as they should be.
+It’s not a good idea to have this third party service totally out of your control.

 Let’s Look at an Example: